seanbreckenridge/mpv-sockets/README.md

 `mpv-currently-playing` is a `mpv-get-property` wrapper that gets information about the currently playing mpv instance.
 If there are multiple sockets, prints multiple lines, with one for each socket.

 By default that will print the full path of the song thats currently playing, but you can provide the `--socket` flag to print the sockets instead.
-Thats used in `mpv-play-pause`, which keeps track of which sockets were recently paused.
-If that socket can be resumed, it does that; else, tries to look for another paused mpv instance.
-Can also be used with `mpv-communicate` to go to the next song:
+Thats used in `mpv-play-pause`, which toggles the currently playing mpv instance to paused/resumes it.
+It keeps track of which sockets were recently paused - if a socket can be resumed, it does that; else, tries to look for another paused mpv instance.

+`mpv-currently-playing` can also be used with `mpv-communicate` to go to the next song, by setting the `percent-pos` to `100` (end of a song)

 `mpv-communicate $(mpv-currently-playing --socket | tail -n1) '{ "command": ["set_property", "percent-pos", 100 ] }'`

+`mpv-seek` is another `mpv-currently-playing` wrapper, which moves forward/backward in the currently playing instance

 To quit the currently playing mpv instance:

 `$ mpv-communicate $(mpv-currently-playing --socket | tail -n1) 'quit'`

+I bind some of these scripts to keybindings, so I can easily play/pause and skip songs without switching to the terminal with `mpv` running; search for 'mpv' in my [config file](https://sean.fish/d/i3/config)

 There are lots of properties/commands one can send to `mpv`, see `mpv --list-properties` and these ([1](https://stackoverflow.com/q/35013075/9348376), [2](https://stackoverflow.com/q/62582594/9348376)) for reference.